Pleasure in Craft. The Germans

 I wonder why India has always attracted me, though probably it is too late to seriously delve into that much diverse and impenetrable depth.
 The depth you find in the beautiful eyes of many Indian women, both terribly sweet and unfathomable, where I could really (and hopelessly) lose my mind…

-Neapolitans & the Immense Quiet Shoemaker
+The Neapolitans & the Quiet Shoemaker

 Discussion with readers